comnetslabunsri/datasets/README.md

 ![comnets](logo-dataset.png)
 COMNETS lab dataset is a collection of datasets from the Department of Computer ngineering.
 Faculty of Computer Science.
 Universitas Sriwijaya.

-If you have any questions and more information, please feel free to contact our email comnets@unsri.ac.id
+For further more information, kindly to contacted at comnets@unsri.ac.id

 ## Contents
 - [Internet of Things dataset](#internet-of-things-dataset)